Dictionary

 Pronunciation: (man'dāt), [key]

-—n., v., -dat•ed, -dat•ing.
+— n., v., -dat•ed, -dat•ing.

-1. a command or authorization to act in a particular way on a public issue given by the electorate to its representative:
+1. a command or authorization to act in a particular way on a public issue given by the electorate to its representative: The president had a clear mandate to end the war.

 2. a command from a superior court or official to a lower one.

-3. an authoritative order or command:
+3. an authoritative order or command: a royal mandate.

 4. (in the League of Nations) a commission given to a nation to administer the government and affairs of a former Turkish territory or German colony.